mkw-TL/chess_data/content/english/_index.md

  - The fastest that I have loaded data in (with toy data from this link: https://github.com/psycopg/psycopg/discussions/411) is 10,000 in 3.5 seconds.
 I am writing to 4 different tables with many more fields and values, and I presume there is more overhead.
 This post also seems to indicate that development computers running Linux may be 2x faster.
 Note that my speed for inserting data seems to be in line with the metrics on this post https://stackoverflow.com/questions/5131266/increase-postgresql-write-speed-at-the-cost-of-likely-data-loss.

-I am assuming two things:
-1) My code for batching the operations together is not performing exactly how I expect it to.
-This seems quite plausible.

 I did not see an improvement in speed from switching from the usb to my main computer (with a now cleared memory).

 Regardless, to load in the data, this would take 27 hours.